1967 Atlantic hurricane season: Retirement

-At the end of the season, the name Beulah was retired and replaced with Beth in 1971.
+The name Beulah was retired following the 1967 season, and will never be used for an Atlantic tropical cyclone again.
+It was replaced with Beth for the 1971 season.

 Season effects

-The following table lists all of the storms that have formed in the 1967 Atlantic hurricane season.
-It includes their duration, names, landfall(s) (in parentheses), damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1967 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1967 USD.